 |

-UCPDI Web Tools provide teachers with information "on demand," tied to face-to-face and online professional development.
+![]() UCPDI Web Tools provide teachers with information "on demand," tied to face-to-face and online professional development.
 Web Tools are available to districts partnering with UCPDI and provide teachers access to video examples used in trainings, student work and instructional strategies.
-LAUSD High Point Web ToolThe High Point Web Tool is available to all teachers in LAUSD.
-The Tool provides video examples and content from professional development offerings developed by the University and the District over the last four years to support the successful implementation of the High Point curriculum. |

 |